This information does not apply to student interns who are paid by their home countries or institutions.

 - Fall River - use postal code 02720

-The International Student Center recommends that you wait a few days after your arrival in the United States before you apply for a Social Security Number.
-This will give enough time for the information collected by Customs and Border Patrol when you entered the country to reach the Social Security Office computer system.
+- Wait a few days after your arrival in the United States before you visit the Social Security Office, to allow enough time for the information collected when you entered the U.S. to reach the Social Security Office computer system

-Family members traveling with you may be allowed to work in the US, such as those in J-2 status.
-Permission to work must be given by the U.S. Citizenship and Immigration Services of the Department of Homeland Security.
+- Family members traveling with you in J-2 status may be allowed to work in the US with permission from the U.S. Department of Homeland Security.
 Please consult the ISSC for help with applying for employment authorization.

 - Protect your Social Security Number.
 See this helpful summary on protecting your Social Security number and giving it only to authorized people and organizations.